Massaging the Ileocecal Valve When You Have SIBO

 Discovering the Root cause of your SIBO and IBS is usually tricky.
 But in today’s article and video, I want to share with you the technique called the ileocecal valve massage or release technique.
 This simple but very effective technique can benefit everyone who has IBS or SIBO and best of all anyone can do it.

 What Is the ICV?

-We have talked about many aspects of SIBO- its causes, reasons for relapse, best probiotics to take, biofilms, prokinetic, different kinds of testing, but all of these these things require that you work with a doctor trained in functional medicine.
+The ileocecal valve (ICV) is a small sphincter muscle that connects the small intestine to the large intestine (colon), and when functioning properly, it opens and closes to release waste into the colon after the small intestine has finished its job of absorbing nutrients.
+We have talked about many aspects of SIBO- The causes, reasons for relapse, best probiotics to take, biofilms, benefits of prokinetics, different kinds of SIBO testing, but all of these these things require that you work with a doctor trained in functional medicine.